oscaresteban1/VideoCoding_S3/README.md

 **Exercise 4:** Try to generate a python script that enables/activates the online streaming.

-We simply put the commands from the last exercise into a function, so writing the filename automatically starts the streaming and doing a keyboardinterrupt (ctrl+c) shuts it down.
+We simply put the commands from the last exercise into a function, so writing the video filename automatically starts the streaming and doing a keyboardinterrupt (ctrl+c) shuts it down.

 ### Code